Nigel Havers: Professional life and career

 In November 2010, Havers became a contestant on the tenth series of I'm A Celebrity...
 Get Me Out of Here!, which started on 14 November 2010.
 On 21 November, Havers left the show after vehemently objecting to a challenge called Kangaroo Court in which contestants who lost the challenge would be subjected to an electric shock.

-As a guest star in the 2011 Christmas Special episode of television show Downton Abbey, Havers portrayed Lord Hepworth, a charming and hopeful suitor of wealthy Lady Rosamund Painswick, the widowed sister of the Earl of Grantham played by Samantha Bond.
-In the episode, Hepworth is discovered having an affair with Lady Rosamund's maid and outed as a "fortune hunter."
-Series creator Julian Fellowes remarked in his book of teleplays for the second series of Downton Abbey that "no one in Equity is better" than Havers "at playing a cad."
+As a guest star in the 2011 Christmas Special episode of television show Downton Abbey, Havers portrayed Lord Hepworth, a charming and hopeful suitor of wealthy Lady Rosamund Painswick, the widowed sister of the Earl of Grantham, played by Samantha Bond.

 In July 2012, Havers presented a programme on ITV called The Real Chariots of Fire, a documentary about the runners who inspired the film Chariots of Fire.
 In 2014, he played Tony Pebble in The Life of Rock with Brian Pern, a BBC Four comedy which parodied the life and career of former Genesis singer, Peter Gabriel.
 On 25 January 2015, Havers took part in celebrity talent show Get Your Act Together.

-Havers appeared in the ninth series of the sitcom Benidorm, in 2017, returning as the same character for the tenth series in 2018.
+Havers appeared in the ninth series of the sitcom Benidorm (2017), returning as the same character for the tenth series in 2018.
 He also joined fellow celebrities Simon Callow, Lorraine Chase, and Debbie McGee on the Channel 5 (UK) show, Celebrity Carry On Barging, later that year.

-In 2024 he was the narrator of a new Channel 4 series Help!
-We Bought a Hotel.
+In 2020, he starred as Roger alongside Keeley Hawes and Joanna Lumley in the comedy drama series Finding Alice.
+In 2024, he starred as Lord Whitecroft in 2 episodes of Guy Ritchie's Netflix crime comedy series The Gentlemen.

 In March 2025, Havers appeared in the four-part ITV series A Cruel Love: The Ruth Ellis Story as his own grandfather the judge Sir Cecil Havers.